simple-yet-efficient/google-sign-in/README.md

-# Google Sign In Plugin
+# Universal Integration for Google Sign-In

 ## Introduction

-The `GoogleSignIn` plugin simplifies integrating Google Sign-In into Unity projects.
+The `Universal Integration for Google Sign-In` plugin simplifies integrating Google Sign-In into Unity projects.

 It supports Android, iOS, WebGL, and standalone platforms like Windows and macOS.